Wingtip vortices: Gallery

 An EA-6 Prowler with condensation in the cores of its wingtip vortices and also on the top of its wings.

 Vortices form at the ends of propeller blades, as seen on this DHC-5 Buffalo.

 The core of the vortex trailing from the tip of the flap of a commercial airplane with landing flap extended.

 Wingtip vortices from a Cessna 182 wind tunnel model.

 Wingtip vortices shown in flare smoke left behind a C-17 Globemaster III.
 Also known as smoke angels.

 The MV-22 Osprey tiltrotor has a high disk loading, producing visible blade tip vortices.

 Euler computation of a steady tip vortex.
 Contour colours and isosurface reveal vorticity.

 A Boeing 747 model has just passed through a stationary sheet of smoke, which is showing its trailing vortices, at the Vortex Facility at the Langley Research Center.

+A Lockheed Martin F-35 Lightning II in a turn, showing wingtip vortices.